-When you see flashing police lights in your rearview mirror, the feeling of dread that may wash over you is not uncommon.
+When you see flashing police lights in your rearview mirror while driving in South Jersey, the feeling of dread that may wash over you is not uncommon.
 No one likes to be pulled over and ticketed, especially when they don’t believe they were doing anything wrong.
-Still, New Jersey police officers are often aggressive about issuing traffic violations.
-New Jersey drivers must be equally aggressive about defending the rights of drivers and fighting those tickets.
+Still, NJ police officers are often aggressive about issuing traffic violations.
+New Jersey drivers must be equally aggressive about defending their rights and fighting those tickets.

-If you have been charged with a traffic violation, or any other municipal court violation, in New Jersey, do not make the mistake of thinking that the best way to deal with your ticket is to simply pay it and forget about it.
+If you have been charged with a traffic violation, or some other municipal court violation, in Camden, Cherry Hill, Glassboro, Hammonton, Egg Harbor, or anywhere else in South Jersey, do not make the mistake of thinking that the best way to deal with your ticket is to simply pay it and forget about it.
 Paying your ticket is the equivalent of pleading guilty!
 This means you will pay the fines, get the points on your driving record, face insurance premium hikes and more.
-Also, it’s not unusual for a driver to receive more than one ticket during a traffic stop.
+Also, it’s not unusual for a driver to receive more than one ticket during a New Jersey traffic stop.
 Every point on your license puts you one step closer to suspension of your driving privileges.
-Contact the Law Office of Jill R. Cohen for aggressive legal representation for your traffic tickets.
+Contact the Law Office of Jill R. Cohen for aggressive legal representation for your NJ traffic ticket.

-Ms. Cohen is a former Camden County assistant prosecutor.
-As such, she knows how prosecutors think.
-She will use that unique perspective to your advantage when fighting your traffic violations in Camden, Atlantic, Gloucester and other counties throughout South Jersey.
+Jill Cohen is a former Camden County assistant prosecutor.
+As such, she knows how South Jersey prosecutors think.
+She will use that unique perspective to your advantage when fighting your traffic violations in Camden County, Atlantic County, Gloucester County, and other counties throughout New Jersey.
 These traffic violations include:

-If you are stopped and ticketed for a particular traffic offense, you can fight the ticket with the hope of getting it dismissed or downgraded to a no-point ticket.
+If you are stopped and ticketed for a particular traffic offense in Camden, Franklin Township, Pleasantville, or somewhere else in South Jersey, you can fight the ticket with the hope of getting it dismissed or downgraded to a no-point ticket.
 Or, you can just pay the ticket, which is the equivalent of pleading guilty.
 If you plead guilty, you get the points, the fines and the probable insurance premium hike.
 Especially when multiple tickets are issued in one traffic stop, points add up quickly!

 Ms. Cohen will also fight your traffic tickets in the NJ Department of Motor Vehicles (DMV).
 Points can often be negotiated, and other ways exist to prevent points from appearing on your record.